 Energy efficiency – Thermoplastic membranes are much more energy efficient, and even a black thermoplastic membrane on the roof can bring down the temperature to 110oFahrenheit.

 This type of roofing is popular for industrial buildings and structures like sheds and warehouses, and a variety of metal roofs are available.
 While steel is the most common roofing metal, you would also come across aluminum and copper roofs.
 When choosing the metal, durability, strength, and longevity are the primary considerations.
 Also, there is the cost factor too.

 While steel roofs are most durable and very strong, it is prone to rusting for it needs the protection of the surface with an epoxy layer that prevents rusting.
+Even steel sheds are also more reliable in that sense.
 The cost of extra protection would add to the value of the roof which does not arise in case of aluminum roofs.
 When buying metal roofs, insist on buying brands that have proper labels of quality and safety.
 It would ensure that the roofing metal complies with the requirements of OSHA (Occupational Safety and Health Administration) and the material has undergone fire testing, wind lifting testing, accelerated weathering testing and corrosion resistance testing for the ferrous metal parts.

 Green roofing systems

 For those looking at the future with an urge for creating a healthy environment by reducing the load of pollution, green roofing system is an ideal choice.
 More and more commercial buildings have started deploying green roofing systems.
 The system consists of growing trees and plants on the roof to cover it entirely that helps to create a greener environment and at the same time reduce the temperature inside buildings during summer.
 It helps to reduce the energy bills and saves cost.
 The International Green Roofing Association (IGRA) recommends different kinds of roofing systems.